yiguo-17/the-function-returns/README.md

    OUTPUT:  "Hello Colin!";

-* Create a function named  `returnWhatISay` that will take a string sentence and returns that sentence unchanged.

 * Create a function named  `divide` that will take two parameters and return the result of dividing the first by the second.